Monte Romo

-Monte Romo is a district of the Hojancha canton, in the Guanacaste province of Costa Rica.
+Monte Romo is a district of the Hojancha canton in the Guanacaste province of Costa Rica.

 History

-Monte Romo was created on 23 July 1999 by Decreto Ejecutivo 28027-G. Segregated from Hojancha.
+Monte Romo was created on 23 July, 1999 by Decreto Ejecutivo 28027-G. It was segregated from Hojancha.

 Geography

-Monte Romo has an area of km² and an elevation of metres.
+Monte Romo has an area of 74.97 km2 and an elevation of metres.

 Villages

-Administrative center of the district is the village of Monte Romo.
+The administrative center of the district is the village of Monte Romo.

-Other villages in the district are Altos del Socorro, Bajo Saltos, Cabrera, Cuesta Roja, Delicias, Guapinol, Loros, Mercedes, Palmares, Río Zapotal, San Isidro and Trinidad.
+Other villages in the district are Altos del Socorro, Bajo Saltos, Cabrera, Cuesta Roja, Delicias, Guapinol, Loros, Mercedes, Palmares, Río Zapotal, San Isidro, and Trinidad.

 Demographics

 For the 2011 census, Monte Romo had a population of inhabitants.

 Transportation

 Road transportation

 The district is covered by the following road routes: